Once-Weekly Sogroya®

 Are you an adult living with AGHD?

 Leave the once-daily baggage behind with Sogroya®.
-The first and only once-weekly treatment for adult growth hormone deficiency (AGHD).
+The first once-weekly treatment for adult growth hormone deficiency (AGHD).

 Learn more